djcard/errorFilter/errorFilter/README.md

 seeing the calls from code from inside ColdBox, TestBox or other frameworks can occasionally be helpful but, more likely than not, it is simply noise which can be filtered out.
 Error Filter also can both filter out entries fitting a certain pattern and limit the length of the tagContext array.

+The stackTrace key in an error is a long string which outputs the stackTrace.

 ## Properties

-Struct errorClasses: The component which handles filtering the error.
+Struct errorClasses: A dictionary of component which handles filtering the error.

 Struct typeFields: keys are the type of error and the values are the fields to include in the output for that type